moby/moby/docs/sources/docker-io/builds.md

 to be.

-Furthermore, the Dockerfile will be available to anyone browsing your repository on the Index.
+Furthermore, the Dockerfile will be available to anyone browsing your repository on the registry.
 Another advantage of the Trusted Builds feature is the automated builds.
 This makes sure that your repository is always up to date.

 ### Linking with a GitHub account

-In order to setup a Trusted Build, you need to first link your Docker Index account with a GitHub one.
-This will allow the Docker Index to see your repositories.
+In order to setup a Trusted Build, you need to first link your [Docker.io]( https://index.docker.io) account with a GitHub one.
+This will allow the registry to see your repositories.

-> *Note:* We currently request access for *read* and *write* since the Index
+> *Note:* We currently request access for *read* and *write* since [Docker.io](
-> needs to setup a GitHub service hook.
-Although nothing else is done with
+> https://index.docker.io) needs to setup a GitHub service hook.
+Although nothing
-> your account, this is how GitHub manages permissions, sorry!
+> else is done with your account, this is how GitHub manages permissions, sorry!

 ### Creating a Trusted Build